GuilhermeBn198/Program-Slicing_PIC/extras/frama-c/exampleOfCLIMode.md

 -   The `-slice-pragma` option in Frama-C is used to slice the code with respect to user-defined slicing pragmas.
 Pragmas are preprocessor directives that provide additional information to the compiler and can be used to customize the behavior of the slicing process.

 -   you can use slicing pragmas to specify the parts of the code that you want to preserve in the sliced program.
-To do this, you can add `//@ slicing_pragma` annotations in your source code.
+To do this, you can add `//@ slice pragma` annotations in your source code.
 The syntax for adding a slicing pragma is:
     ```
-    //@ slicing_pragma "name";
+    //@ slice pragma "name";
     ```
+    -   there are 3 types of slicing pragmas that can be used to specify the parts of the code that you want to preserve in the sliced program:
+        -   `/*@ slice pragma ctrl; */`: This pragma preserves the reachability of the control-flow point where it is placed.
+It ensures that the control flow of the sliced program will reach this point, just like in the original program.
+        -   `/*@ slice pragma expr e; */`: This pragma preserves the value of the ACSL expression e at the control-flow point where it is placed.
+It ensures that the value of the expression e will be the same in both the original and the sliced programs.
+        -   `/*@ slice pragma stmt; */`: This pragma preserves the effects of the statement immediately following the pragma.
+It ensures that the statement will be included in the sliced program, and its effects will be the same as in the original program.
 -   Here, "name" is the user-defined name for the slicing pragma.
 For example, consider the following code:

     ```c